Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-installation-english.rst

   It is difficult for us to tell whether rebar3 and/or hex and/or relx and/or even the OTP release system are overly complex and possibly fragile for the services they provide, and maybe we did not understood them enough or had too specific build procedures to implement, however we felt that the time spent over the years on mere build issues has been unacceptably high.

-  So we now mainly switched back and relied on our own, native build system instead, and can concentrate on the code itself.
-The rebar3 support remains as it is (a priori at least mostly functional); maybe in the future we will reintroduce it as a native, possibly main, build option - but not today.